 The combined FWS/SURE application form is available at https://financialaid.umbc.edu/staff/fws/position-request and more information about FWS is available at https://financialaid.umbc.edu/staff/fws.

 FWS applications are considered on a rolling basis through August.

-The Office of the Vice President for Research will review SURE proposals which have not resulted in FWS hires and will make awards.
+The Office of Research and Creative Achievement (ORCA) will review SURE proposals and will make awards.
+ORCA requests that students who are funded by both FWS and SURE funds be covered with FWS funds before SURE funds are used.
 Priority will be given to applicants who have not received SURE support in recent years.